prof-rossetti/georgetown-opim-557-201803/exercises/web-requests/exercise.md

 ## JSON Challenges

-:octocat: Unless you already have a preferred way of parsing JSON in VBA, let's try this open source module called [VBA-JSON](https://github.com/VBA-tools/VBA-JSON).
+Unless you already have a preferred way of parsing JSON in VBA, let's try this open source module called [VBA-JSON](https://github.com/VBA-tools/VBA-JSON).
 Installation instructions are in that repository's documentation. :octocat:

 After issuing an HTTP request, if your response text looks like JSON, try parsing it using `JsonConverter.ParseJson()`: